namanhd/hailstone/README.md

 ```
 where `type SigEnv e = (TimeVal, TimeVal, e)`.

-> This is essentially the `Reader` monad together with the `State` monad.
+> This is the `Reader` monad together with the `State` monad.
+This is also the
+> function describing a Mealy machine.
 > ```haskell
 > type SFr e a s x = ReaderT (SigEnv e, a) (State s) x
 > ```
-> We don't actually write it as this monad stack in the code.
-This has a small cost and in this setting we need as little allocation and GC pressure as possible.
-Plus all the signal functions are written as pure functions that don't really need the ergonomic niceties offered by the `Reader` and `State` methods anyway.
+> We don't actually write it as this monad stack in the code; it has a small

-But a unit of audio processing isn't just a function, it is a function bundled with
-*persistent* state, just like how things go in OOP-land.
-Indeed many synthesis algorithms
-depend on holding a running state as the audio node gets queried for new samples.
+> cost, and we don't explicitly use the reader and state methods offered by the
+> mtl types.

-We'll need a way to make these nodes compose together as if they were pure values and
+We then need to define a data structure to hold these functions, their relations to each other (to compose them), and the
-functions *yet* keep their running state as they use each other's values for complicated
-signal processing graphs.

-We define what amounts to an abstract syntax tree-like structure that decides the "term
+persistent state they're bundled with.
+We define what amounts to an abstract
+syntax tree-like structure that decides the "term grammar" of a "language".
+Each
-grammar" of a "language".
-Each constructor in such a tree type represents a
+constructor in such a tree type represents a primitive/axiomatic construct that
-primitive/axiomatic construct that an interpreter function for this "language" must
+an interpreter function for this "language" must explicitly handle.
-explicitly handle.

 ```haskell
 data Node e x where